OlGe404/CodeReadyContainers/README.md

   * After the installation has finished, refresh your shell with <code>su $(whoami)</code>
   * Login to the openshift webconsole at https://console-openshift-console.apps-crc.testing with <code>developer/developer</code> or <code>kubeadmin/kubeadmin</code>

+### Known Issues
+If the installation fails, it can get stuck and prevent new installations to run succesfully.

+See https://github.com/code-ready/crc/issues/1027 on how to resolve this.

 ## Deinstall
 To deinstall CRC, run
 * <code>cd ansible && ./venv-setup.sh && source .venv/bin/activate</code>